Bestâmi Yazgan

-Bestâmi Yazgan (born 1957, in Osmaniye, Turkey) is a Turkish composer.
+Bestâmi Yazgan (born 1957, in Toprakkale, Osmaniye, Turkey) is a Turkish composer, poet and author of children's books.
 He graduated from Atatürk University, School of Literature in 1978.
 Currently, he teaches literature at Istanbul Vefa High School in addition to working as editor in chief of the periodical Güneysu Kültür, Sanat ve Edebiyat Dergisi that has been published in Osmaniye for 16 years.

+His books have been subject to several academic papers in Turkey.

+The poetry competition Bestami Yazgan Şiir Yarışması was named after him.